Javiera-L/white_star_line/README.md

 Example:
 `python whitestarMain.py radar2.txt lidar2.txt`

 Here, the command line arguments are the radar and lidar data files respectively.
 They **must** be inputed in this order.
-The user can choose other radar and lidar files of their preference as long as they stick to the same units used int the files provided (see [Repository Contents](#repository-contents))
+The user can choose other radar and lidar files of their preference as long as they stick to the same units used in the files provided (see [Repository Contents](#repository-contents)).

+Upon running the programme, a new window should appear called "Towability Map".
+This is our GUI, and from the "Options" menu bar we can choose the following.
+1. **Save image** : Saves the towability map as a jpg file `towability_map.jpg`.
+2. **Print iceberg data** : Prints the iceberg data (total mass, the total volume, iceberg identifier number and towability) to the console.
+3. **Save iceberg data to file** : Saves the iceberg data to `iceberg_data.txt`
+4. **Save location array to file** : Saves the array of locations to `loc_array.txt`
+5. **Quit** : Quits program and closes all windows.

 ## Further improvements
 * Could display the information of each iceberg (mass, volume, towability) on the map, instead of printing it on the console.